PanchangniDhangar/fraud-detection-mlops-pipeline/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ##  Project Overview
-**Fraud-Sentinel-MLOps** is a production-grade, end-to-end machine learning solution designed to identify fraudulent credit card transactions in real-time.
+**Fraud-Detection-MLOps** is a production-grade, end-to-end machine learning solution designed to identify fraudulent credit card transactions in real-time.
 Unlike "black-box" models, this system integrates **SHAP (SHapley Additive exPlanations)** to provide feature-level transparency for every decision.

 The project bridges the gap between Data Science and ML Engineering by wrapping a high-performance **XGBoost** model in a **FastAPI** microservice, containerized with **Docker**, and presented through an interactive **Tailwind CSS** dashboard.